AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 image: assets/images/mangrove.jpg
 featured: true
 hidden: true
+beforetoc: "How a combination of PLS-R and PCA helped me to predict and visualize how biomass production may change depending on the vegetation features"
+toc: true
 ---

-I'll show you how a combination of PLS-R and PCA helped me to predict

-But first things first: Have you been to a mangrove?
+Have you been to a mangrove?
 Mangroves are forests having an identity crisis:
 In case you are wondering, it is actually very difficult to be a terrestrial plant in the marine environment.
 That's because life (as we know it) is based on water, and fr